If you enjoy cooking with coffee like I do, you will enjoy this cookbook, Passion for Coffee Cookbook.

 - Pour 1 tablespoon vodka over each and serve immediately.

 I cannot tell you how much I wish I could share more than one recipe, because the coffee Anglaise is amazing.
 I really do hate to be too much of a tease.
-At the same time, I highly recommend buying a copy of Passion for Coffee.
-And even if you do, enter the giveaway anyway.
+I highly recommend buying a copy of Passion for Coffee.
 You can always give a copy to a coffee-loving friend.
 They will be very grateful.

 This was a long one today.
 I tend to get long-winded when I’m passionate about something.
 I will be sharing another post about this book in a few weeks.
 The advertising package I offer comes with a blog post, and I am more than thrilled to be able to share another recipe from this incredible book.